I have been designing ads for almost 30 years now, first for my own

 the darkroom to make big negatives, which then went to press.
 A much more involved process than

 it is now, where everything is done on the computer!
-I've edited
+I edited

-which has given me a lot of practice in advancing my design skills
+which gave me a lot of practice in advancing my design skills

 give me the contact info for the publication.